-- Overall, education outcomes are improving across the county with those reporting having attained less than primary education declining by 14% and those with solely up to leaving certificate qualifications declining by 10% (2016 Census). - 47.7% of residents in Sligo aged 15 years and older hold some form of Third Level qualification (i.e. NQF 6, Advanced Certificate or higher), which is higher than the national average of 42% (2016 Census). - A further 18.5% of residents have achieved upper secondary school qualifications (2016 Census). - The number of females with masters or higher degrees increased in the 2016 Census by 24% while the number of males with masters or higher degrees increased by 22%. - The newly established Atlantic Technological University (ATU) is set to offer almost 600 programmes to a student population of over 20,000 across 9 proposed campuses supported by over 2,200 staff.
-This will enhance the existing undergraduate and post-graduate degree programmes already available in the county such as Nursing, Business, Science, Engineering and Home Economics. - Sligo has a number of research centres based at ATU Sligo including the Precision Engineering Materials and Manufacturing Centre (PEM), the Centre for Research in Social Professions (CRiSP), the Centre for Environmental Research Innovation and Sustainability (CERIS), the Mathematical Modelling and Intelligent Systems for Health and Environment (MISHE), and the Health and Biomedical Research Centre (HEAL).
+- Overall, education outcomes are improving across the county with those reporting having attained less than primary education declining by 14% and those with solely up to leaving certificate qualifications declining by 10% (2016 Census). - 47.7% of residents in Sligo aged 15 years and older hold some form of Third Level qualification (i.e. NQF 6, Advanced Certificate or higher), which is higher than the national average of 42% (2016 Census). - A further 18.5% of residents have achieved upper secondary school qualifications (2016 Census).

+- The number of females with masters or higher degrees increased in the 2016 Census by 24% while the number of males with masters or higher degrees increased by 22%. - The newly established Atlantic Technological University (ATU) is set to offer almost 600 programmes to a student population of over 20,000 across 9 proposed campuses supported by over 2,200 staff.
+This will enhance the existing under-graduate and post-graduate degree programmes already available in the county such as Nursing, Business, Science, Engineering and Home Economics. - Sligo has a number of research centres based at ATU Sligo including the Precision Engineering Materials and Manufacturing Centre (PEM), the Centre for Research in Social Professions (CRiSP), the Centre for Environmental Research Innovation and Sustainability (CERIS), the Mathematical Modelling and Intelligent Systems for Health and Environment (MISHE), and the Health and Biomedical Research Centre (HEAL). - Future plans for education, innovation and centres of excellence will help enhance entrepreneurship and education outcomes including the Strandhill digital gaming hub and the recently established AIM Centre (Advancing Innovation in Manufacturing & Supply Chain) at the Market Yard in Sligo.